 Awhile back, I discovered Melissa from CloudMom.com on Twitter and I just love her site.
 She is always sharing great family tips.
 Today, she will share with us tips for how you can help your kids manage stress.
 As a mother of five herself, she gets plenty of opportunity to practice what she preaches!
-I think you find her parenting tips informative and down to earth in helping your kids manage stress.
+I think you find her parenting tips on stress management for kids informative and down to earth.

-5 Tips To Help Your Kids Manage Stress
+5 Ways To Help Kids Deal With Stress

 Melissa from CloudMom here, talking about a subject that really hits close to home for my busy family of seven – reducing stress!
 In this day and age, it seems that herding your kids from schools to extracurricular activities and sports practices leaves us no time to just sit back, take a deep breath, and let the stress melt away.
 Personally, I am guilty at overscheduling myself and my five kids, but this New Year I made a resolution to find peace in this bustling city.
 Here are some 5 tips for reducing your child’s stress and anxiety!

 Perfectionism can be stressful.
 Sometimes kids can be their own worst critic.
 That’s why it’s more important than ever to be their #1 fan, cheering for them on the sidelines and smiling from the audience, no matter what they thought of their performance.
 In a school system driven by grades and rankings, it’s our jobs as parents to encourage our children to work hard and also to embrace their mistakes and imperfections.
 Remind them that nobody starts off an expert at anything and that with hard work they will surely succeed in time!